apache/parquet-format/Encodings.md

 This file contains the specification of all supported encodings.

-Unless otherwise stated in page documentation, any encoding can be used with any page type.
+Unless otherwise stated in page or encoding documentation, any encoding can be used with any page type.

 <a name="PLAIN"></a>